zhangce/kbp/README.md

 We first need to identify the entity mentions in the text.
 Given a set of sentences, the entity mention extractor will populate the `mentions` table using NER tags from the `sentence` table, generated by the NLP toolkit.

-A mention can consist of multiple words (e.g. Barack Obama); the way we can identify these is if all of these words have the same NER tag.
-This extractor goes through all the words in the sentence and outputs as a mention the consecutive words that have the same NER tag.

 This extractor is defined in `application.conf` using the following code:

 ```bash